 Duane Cyrus was personally invited by Judith Jamison to re-join the Ailey Company in 1993.
 He returned and continued to dance Ailey’s repertoire as well as the works of other important choreographers, including Hymn, and Riverside by Jamison; New York Export Opus Jazz by Jerome Robbins; and The Winter in Lisbon by Billy Wilson.
 Cyrus also danced lead roles in Ailey’s Revelations (Daniel, Fix Me, Sinner Man), Memoria, and The River (Lake, Meander, Falls), Louis Johnson’s Fontessa and Friends (Strongman), and John Butler’s Carmina Burana.

-Duane Cyrus has also toured the United States with the English National Theatre’s award winning production of Carousel directed by Nicolas Hytner and was a featured dancer in the original London production of Lion King directed by Julie Taymor.
+Duane Cyrus has also toured the United States with the English National Theatre’s award winning production of Carousel directed by Nicolas Hytner and was a featured dancer in the original London production of Disney's The Lion King directed by Julie Taymor.
 He has appeared as a guest artist with Wylliams/Henry Dance Theater (Kansas City, MO), Tokyo Ballet Group, Noriko Hara Ballet, and Masako Sakamura.
 Duane Cyrus’ solo dance and group performances have been performed in New York, Hiroshima, Yokohama, Vienna, Zurich, Munich, Freiburg and Hamburg.
 Cyrus’ dance theater works utilize all aspects of the performer’s skill and reflect a dedication to exciting, interdisciplinary theatrical experiences with works such as Waking the Witch – a collaboration with Brooklyn based writer Nigel Barton and actress Gail Jones that is inspired by Maryse Conde’s I, Tituba: The Black Witch of Salem.

 Duane Cyrus appeared as a guest host for MetroArts Thirteen’s television programs “Free to Dance” and “I’ll Make Me a World.
 He also originated the role of Naaman/Death in Matt DiCintio’s adaptation of Oscar Wilde’s Salome directed by Tony award winner Trazana Beverley and choreographed by Sandra Burton for Playmakers Repertory Company.
 Cyrus also performed as a guest for the William Warfield Memorial with soloists Ollie Watts Davis and Barrington Coleman at Foellinger Great Hall (Urbana.)